DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

                                         to derive the service address from the provided URL.
   --zoom ZOOM (=18)                     Zoom level.
-  --mapId MAPID (=digitalglobe.nal0g75k)
+  --map-id MAPID (=digitalglobe.nal0g75k)
                                         MapsAPI map id to use.
-  --num-downloads NUM (=10)             Used to speed up downloads by allowing
+  --max-connections NUM (=10)           Used to speed up downloads by allowing
                                         multiple concurrent downloads to happen
                                         at once.
   --bbox WEST SOUTH EAST NORTH          Bounding box for determining tiles